FST Format #

 ...

-If you define multiple blocks that start with the same state name, they are evaluated from the one defined earlier in the .fst file.
-That is, in the following example, if the input matches both input_message1
+If you define multiple blocks starting with the same state name, they are evaluated in the order they appear in the .fst file.
+Therefore, if both input_message1 and input_message2 match, the earlier (upper) block takes precedence.

 name1 name2: